acuminous/jinkies/README.md

     jinkies.events.suppressRepeatedErrors = 60 * 60 * 1000

-When Jinkies recovers from an error (e.g. the build server came back online) it generates an internal 'Recovery' event, however there is no default mp3 this, so if your job is setup to use audio alerts, no sound will be played.
+When Jinkies recovers from an error (e.g. the build server came back online) it triggers an internal 'Recovery' event, however there is no default content this, so no notification will be given.
+We did this because recovery notifications
-This is because recoveries could easily be confused for successes, while your build status might still be failure.
-Of course you can still upload your own mp3s and assign them to the 'Recovery' event if you so wish.
+could easily be mistaken for successes, and while the build server is now available again, the a job's status might still be failure.
+You can still upload your own content and assign them to the 'Recovery' event if you so wish.

 ## <a id="customEvents"></a>Custom Events</a>
 If you want to use Jinkies to report other events, you need to POST a request to /api/event with the following parameters...